San Francisco Bay Area (Alameda, Contra Costa, Marin, San Francisco, San Mateo)

 Jewish Family and Children’s Services is a San Francisco multi-service not-for-profit agency serving the West Bay Area.
 The Child Trauma Training Institute disseminates evidence-based and best practice models for working with abused children and children suffering from trauma primarily through a nine-month curriculum designed for mental health professionals.
 The curriculum consists of once-monthly training and twice-monthly small group case consultation on trauma theory and Child Parent Psychotherapy.
 Supplemental presentations are open to clinicians not enrolled in the full program.
 HFC funds will help support program directors, trainers, and administrative staff in order to maintain the subsidized cost of the training for participants.

-La Clínica de La Raza is a not-for-profit organization serving the Spanish-speaking and/or Latino community in the San Francisco East Bay Area.
-The Child Abuse Treatment and Prevention Project serves monolingual Spanish and/or limited English-speaking families and children in Alameda County who have experienced domestic violence, child abuse or are at risk of abuse/neglect.
+La Clínica de La Raza is a not-for-profit organization serving the Spanish-speaking and Latino community in the San Francisco East Bay Area.
+The Child Abuse Treatment and Prevention Project serves mono-lingual Spanish and/or limited English-speaking families and children in Alameda County who have experienced domestic violence, child abuse, or are at risk of abuse/neglect.
 Services include treatment groups for children, parent support groups focusing on safety, and individual motivational assessments of parents.
-The primary goal of the project is to break intergenerational patterns of abuse and violence.
+The primary goal of the project is to break generational patterns of abuse and violence.
 HFC funds will support the therapists and other program staff, and will cover a portion of the project’s costs.

 Lucile Packard Children's Hospital’s SCAN Team helps hospital caregivers recognize, assess, and respond to physical abuse, sexual abuse, and neglect of children from the San Francisco Bay Area.
 On call 24 hours a day, 7 days a week, the SCAN Team responds to requests for medical consultation when child abuse is suspected and works with patient families to address their health and safety needs.
 The primary goals of the program are to enhance training and education for caregivers, increase program capacity for assessing and responding to suspected abuse cases, and improve staff aptitude.
-HFC funds will support the Sexual Assault Nurse Examiner and cover a portion of the program’s costs.
-Funds allocated for a regional conference postponed until this fall are also included in this grant.
+HFC funds will support the SCAN team leader and cover a portion of the program’s costs.
+Funds allocated for an annual regional conference are also included in this grant.

 The National Center for Youth Law is a not-for-profit organization serving low income children.
 The Psychotropic Medication project will address the problems and risks associated with the high rate of psychotropic drug administration among children in foster care.
 The project will assist organizations in the drafting of comprehensive guidelines for the safe and appropriate use and monitoring of drugs for foster children so that they are protected.
 HFC funds will support program directors and attorneys, and will cover a portion of the program’s costs.

-San Francisco Child Abuse Prevention Center - Children's Advocacy Center: Forensic Privacy & Security Project
+San Francisco Child Abuse Prevention Center - Children's Advocacy Center ($40,000)

 The San Francisco Child Abuse Prevention Center is the lead agency of a city-wide, collaborative effort to create a Child Advocacy Center (CAC) in San Francisco.
 The San Francisco CAC will be a comprehensive facility equipped to respond to incidents of suspected child maltreatment and exposure to violence.
 The CAC brings together public and private partners to assess, investigate, review, and follow each case of suspected child abuse, and to collaborate on ongoing treatment of victims, their families, and perpetrators, all in one centralized location.
-HFC funds will cover a portion of the costs for child-friendly forensic interview spaces.
+HFC funds will cover a portion of the staff’s salaries including a client services advocate who will follow up with clients after they have been seen at the CAC.

-San Francisco Child Abuse Prevention Center - Intensive & Integrated Safety Web Services: Pilot Program
+San Francisco Child Abuse Prevention Center – Enhanced Community Education & Awareness Project ($5,000)

 The San Francisco Court Appointed Special Advocates (SFCASA) is a community-based organization that provides volunteer advocates for abused and neglected children.
 The Pre-Emancipation Program serves foster youth ages 14 and up as well as a new group of non-minor dependents covered by California SB 12, which extends foster care services to youth up to 21 years of age.
 Services include individual assessment, advocacy, and mentorship for foster youth.
 The primary goal of the program is to help older foster youth transition into successful independent living.
 HFC funds will support the Program Director, Education Advocacy Coordinator, and cover a portion of the volunteer training and recruitment costs.

 StarVista is a not-for-profit organization serving children, youth, adults, and families in San Mateo County.
 The Family Centered Support program serves ethnically diverse, low-income, at-risk families with children ages 0 to 5.
 Services include home visiting and case management to help families build upon their strengths and keep children safe.
 Families also receive help identifying resources in the community to address the many stressors they face, such as extreme poverty and immigration issues.
-HFC funds will support the program manager.
+HFC funds will support a portion of staff salaries.

 The Alliance for Children's Rights is a free legal services organization dedicated to protecting the rights of abused and impoverished children.
 The Adoption and Guardianship program provides adoptions for foster children and legal guardianships for children whose parents can no longer provide for them but who have family members or friends that are willing to care for them and keep them out of the foster care system.
 The goal of the program is to provide children with the support and protection that comes from being in stable, permanent families.
 HFC funds will support the legal team in charge of adoption and guardianship cases.